What Are Secured Bonds?

 Mortgage bonds, equipment trust certificates

-Debentures, promissory notes
+Debentures , promissory notes

 Recovery in Default

-Higher probability of principal recovery from pledged assets
+Higher chance of recovery from pledged assets

 Who Should Consider Investing in Secured Bonds?